 The Policy will put in place mechanisms to ensure that there is reconstruction and recovery after a disaster.
-Emphasis will also be placed on post disaster trauma in order to ensure that disaster victims do not suffer from permanent or prolonged disaster effects.
+Emphasis will also be placed on post-disaster trauma management, counselling services, psycho-social support services, and forensic / health services in order to ensure that disaster victims do not suffer from permanent or prolonged disaster-related effects.